asumayaafrin/upskillcampus/README.md

+# upskillcampus

+Python Industrial Internship Projects submitted for Upskill Campus and The IoT Academy.

 # Python Industrial Internship Projects

 This repository contains the Python projects completed during the Industrial Internship organized by Upskill Campus, The IoT Academy, and UniConverge Technologies Pvt.
 Ltd. (UCT).